ibm-cloud-docs/billing-usage/bp_billing.md

    For example, you might have resources for two projects in a single account, Project ABC and Project XYZ.
 Project ABC has a {{site.data.keyword.containershort_notm}} cluster, a few Cloud Foundry app deployments, and an {{site.data.keyword.cloudant_short_notm}} database.
 You can add the `project:abc` tag to all of these resources to distinguish these resources for Project ABC from similar resources in Project XYZ that are tagged `project:xyz`.

-   For more information about adding and using tags, see [Working with tags](/docs/account?topic=account-tag).
+   For more information about tags, see [Working with tags](/docs/account?topic=account-tag).

 1. Track costs for the tagged resources by exporting the usage report for your instances.
 To export the report in the IBM Cloud console, go to **Manage > Billing and usage**, and select **Usage**.
 Then, click **Export CSV > Instance**.